ogmarveler/NetSCAD-Tools/NetScad.UI/NetScad.UI/Assets/Guides/Axis.markdown

 | 13.
 To view output files, open the **Scad/Axes folder** in the app's directory|                                         |               |
 ######
 #### Usage of Custom Axes in OpenSCAD
-Axes are stored in a **Scad/Axes** folder that is included with the application.
-A **sample.scad** file is also included to provide a few examples of how to use the custom axes within your project. **The axes.scad and individual axis SCAD files within the Axes folder are NOT designed to be edited**, as they are managed by the application itself.
+Axes are stored in a **Scad/Axes** folder that is included with the application. **The axes.scad and individual axis SCAD files within the Axes folder are NOT designed to be edited**, as they are managed by the application itself.
 Please understand if editing these files, it could break functionality of use of these files within the application itself.
 ######
 * **Axes Module Name Format:** Get_ + { Theme } + { X Range } +  { Y Range } +  { Z Range } + { Unit Scale } + Origin + { Min X } + { Min Y } + { Min Z } (N = negative, i.e, N1 is -1)
 ######